 Death will come to us all, but before it does, tell the story of your life.

 Sometimes life turns out bitter.
-We do things that are wrong and we suffer the anguish of carrying this with us every day of our life.
+We do things that are wrong, and we suffer the anguish of carrying this with us every day of our life.
 In his book, Opening Up, James Pennebaker tells us why it is good to share a story even if it is a terrible story.
 This too is important before death as it can help be at peace when our time comes.
-People have shared their darkest secrets and in so doing we released from the burden they had been carrying for years.
-We are not here to judge, simply listen.
-If you need to open up, please do – we do not publish or disclose this information.
+People have shared their darkest secrets and in so doing, were released from the burden they had been carrying for years.
+We are not here to judge, but to simply listen.
+If you need to open up, please do—we do not publish or disclose this information.

 Pearls of Wisdom

 If you have lived, you will have collected pearls of wisdom on the journey.
 We will be grateful if you will share your wisdom with us.
 King Solomon wrote the book of Proverbs.
 Perhaps you can help us write the book of modern proverbs or simply give us life tips that you have learnt along the way.